lemontsx/lemontsx/README.md

 # Hey, I'm Lemon 👋

-NOT a full-stack web dev & graphic designer, always cooking up random projects
+NOT a full-stack web dev & graphic designer, always trying to start multiple projects at once the never completing them cuz im a bitch

 ---